 Erica has a bachelor’s degree from the University of Michigan and a Master of Public Health from George Washington University.
 She lives in Washington, D.C., with her husband and two children.

-Each step of Stephen’s 15-year career converged at ARM in his role of Senior Director of Public Affairs: A journalist covering politics and state legislatures; a business development professional advising companies on how to navigate geopolitical risk; a pharma and biotech industry consultant; a graduate of journalism and public policy programs.
+Each step of Stephen’s 15-year career converged at ARM in his role of Vice President of Communications: A journalist covering politics and state legislatures; a business development professional advising companies on how to navigate geopolitical risk; a pharma and biotech industry consultant; a graduate of journalism and public policy programs.

 At ARM, Stephen serves as global media spokesperson and social media strategist, and contributes to ARM’s policy and advocacy objectives in Washington, in state capitals, and in Brussels.
 He breaks down complex science for the public and policymakers, and explains why policies need to change to ensure that patients can benefit from the groundbreaking advancements of ARM’s members.